yours-org/yours-wallet/README.md

 Version: v3.2.0

-<a href="https://chrome.google.com/webstore/detail/panda-wallet/mlbnicldlpdimbjdcncnklfempedeipj" target="_blank">🐼 Download Chrome Extension 🐼</a>
+<a href="https://chrome.google.com/webstore/detail/panda-wallet/mlbnicldlpdimbjdcncnklfempedeipj" target="_blank">🌱 Download Chrome Extension 🌱</a>

-# Panda Wallet | Non-Custodial Web3 Wallet For BSV
+# Yours Wallet | Non-Custodial Web3 Wallet For BSV

 ## IMPORTANT NOTICE: Panda is in the process of rebranding to Yours Wallet.
 The wallet will automatically be updated but namespace changes to the repo will take some time!

-Panda Wallet is an open-source and non-custodial web3 wallet for Bitcoin SV (BSV) and [1Sat Ordinals](https://docs.1satordinals.com/).
+Yours Wallet is an open-source and non-custodial web3 wallet for Bitcoin SV (BSV) and [1Sat Ordinals](https://docs.1satordinals.com/).
 This wallet allows users to have full control over their funds, providing security and independence in managing their assets.

 ## Features